 As mentioned above, the back half of the animal (hindquarters) is generally avoided altogether by kosher meat processors.

-Unless one is willing to undergo the training necessary to remove the chelev and sciatic nerve from the back portion of the animal, then we also should probably avoid these cuts as well.
+So unless one is willing to undergo the training necessary to remove the sciatic nerve from the back portion of the animal, then for those choosing to avoid the sciatic nerve should probably avoid these cuts as well.

 - Shank (front only)